 Myth 6: Homeschool morning routines only work for certain ages.

 Well, it depends on the kids, but we know homeschoolers who have successfully recruited 2- and 3-year-olds into their morning routines!

 Here’s the morning routine of Dawn Pittman, one of the speakers at our annual homeschool workshop:

 “We have followed the same routine for our 13 years of homeschooling.
 Breakfast is at 8:00.
 Before breakfast, the kids do their morning routine, which includes grooming and personal chores (make bed, pick up room), plus their ‘team assignment’ which is a job to help the family.
 (Feed animals, start laundry, etc.)

 When they were little, we all worked side by side.
 As they grew, they became responsible to do things on their own, freeing me to wake up and spend time with Jesus before I also did my own chores.
 They are 11 and older now.
 They set their alarms, get themselves up, etc. and even the youngest have for the last three years.

 They don’t always get things done perfectly, but when they ‘forget’ or don’t get up (which is rare), they are still expected to do their morning routine before starting school.
 BIG BUMMER if you miss breakfast or everyone else finishes school first.
 Natural consequences….”

-Myth 7: You’ve almost convinced me.
-But I’ve tried routines before, and none of them has worked.
+Myth 7: I’ve tried routines before, and none of them has worked.

 For example, many veteran homeschoolers won’t think in terms of a routine, but more of a set of guidelines – breakfast, several set topics in the morning, lunch, and then free time in the afternoon.